SeanShubin/documentation/videos/maintainability.md

 # Maintainability
-- Why maintainable code
+- Why maintainable code?
     - Code is initially written once by few
-    - Code is maintained prepetually by many
+    - Code is maintained perpetually by many
 - Properties of maintainable code
     - High Cohesion, closely related code in the same place
     - Low Coupling, limited dependencies on other code